-- South End as known as something of a design center for Charlotte.
+- South End is known as something of a design center for Charlotte.
 Dozens of architects, landscapers, interior designers, and graphic designers have offices in the community.

-- The Carolinas Medical Center, one of the most notable hospitals in the region, is just under 2 miles from South End.
+- Atrium Health's Carolinas Medical Center, one of the most notable hospitals in the region, is just under 2 miles from South End.

 - Just like the rest of the city, South End is growing.
 Why?
 Charlotte is the second-largest financial center in the country and has been described as having the best business climate in the United States by several publications.

 Not only is South End home to several great entertainment opportunities, but it just a few miles or less from some of Charlottes top attractions.
 Places like Bank of America Stadium and the NASCAR Hall of Fame are just over the interstate in Uptown.
 The city’s top shopping destinations are just a few miles south of the community in the South Charlotte area.
 However, there is no need to leave your own backyard to have a good time.
 South End’s restaurants attract everyone from football stars to local artists, and its nightlife cannot be beat.
 Pubs, bars, and clubs are scattered throughout the community, offering everything from great craft beer to live music.